blurgyy/dt/docs/config/guide/host-specific.md

 # Host-specific Configuration

 When you want to maintain multiple configurations for different machines, you will have to deal with [host-specific syncing](/host-specific).
-This page describes how to use this feature of `dt-cli` properly.
+This section describes how to use this feature of `dt-cli` properly.

 ## Separator